mui/material-ui/docs/data/base/guides/working-with-tailwind-css/working-with-tailwind-css.md

 ## Setting up the project

 We'll use [`create-react-app` with typescript](https://create-react-app.dev/docs/adding-typescript/#installation) for this guide.
-After you have create the project, follow the instructions given on the [Tailwind CSS installation page](https://tailwindcss.com/docs/guides/create-react-app) in order to configure `tailwind`.
+After you have created the project, follow the instructions given on the [Tailwind CSS installation page](https://tailwindcss.com/docs/guides/create-react-app) in order to configure `tailwind`.
 Next, install `@mui/base` in the project:

 ```sh